2022-2023 Academic Catalog [ARCHIVED CATALOG]

 RMCAD is located on 23 acres at the foot of the Rocky Mountains in Lakewood, Colorado.
 Looking east from campus, one can see downtown Denver’s skyline, and looking west, the Rocky Mountains.
 With a population of around three million people, Metro Denver offers a multitude of ways to spend free time, including museums, concert halls, shopping centers, entertainment districts, and more.

-RMCAD’s distinctive campus includes more than 16 historical buildings built in a variety of 20th century architectural styles—comprising more than 150,000 square feet of learning and creative space.
-The fully wireless campus offers more than 100 workstations for student use, utilizing both Windows and Mac platforms.
-Several “compact labs” are department specific.
+RMCAD’s distinctive campus includes more than 16 historical buildings built in a variety of 20th-century architectural styles—comprising more than 150,000 square feet of learning and creative space.
+The fully wireless campus offers numerous workstations for student use, utilizing both Windows and Mac platforms.
+Several “compact labs” are department-specific.
 All labs are connected to print centers, scanners, and network storage.
 Most of RMCAD’s computer labs are designed for multi-use by all departments, with specific labs designated for 3D and 2D animation, video and sound, multimedia, computer-aided drafting, and advanced special effects.

-Special learning facilities include two wood shops, ceramics studio, FabLab, photography lab, auditorium, galleries, large meeting rooms, and the Library/Resource Center.
-The Philip J. Steele Gallery features a rotating schedule of exhibitions that includes a mix of student, faculty, and alumni work, as well as displays by community groups and exhibitions by well-known visiting artists.
-Students can relax or study in one of two student lounges, take a break between classes on the grassy lawns under 100-year-old trees, or shop and grab a cup of coffee in the college supply store.
+Special learning facilities include two wood shops, ceramics studio, FabLab, photography lab, sewing lab, interior design resource library, auditorium, galleries, large meeting rooms, and the Library/Resource Center.
+The Philip J. Steele Gallery features a rotating schedule of exhibitions that include a mix of student, faculty, and alumni work, as well as displays by community groups and exhibitions by well-known visiting artists.
+Students can relax or study in the student lounge, take a break between classes on the grassy lawns under 100-year-old trees, or shop at the Spectrum store and grab a cup of coffee from the café.

 Document Purpose Statement